 Post messages in a Slack channel when new chats begin on tawk.to

-tawk.to Price: Free for unlimited users; paid add-ons (e.g., remove branding, screen share, audio/video calling) available.
+tawk.to price: Free live chat for website for unlimited users; paid add-ons (e.g., remove branding, video + voice + screen share, audio/video calling) available.

 Best live chat app for tracking customer satisfaction